-Fail Dangerous Undetected Failure that is dangerous and that is not being diagnosed by automatic diagnostics.
+Fail Dangerous Undetected Failure that is dangerous and that is not being diagnosed by automatic diagnostics, such as Partial Valve Stroke Testing.

-Fail Dangerous Detected Failure that is dangerous but is detected by automatic diagnostics such as Partial Valve Stroke Testing.
+Fail Dangerous Detected Failure that is dangerous but is detected by automatic diagnostics, such as Partial Valve Stroke Testing.